https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 Create a festive curb appeal.

 • Lights: holiday lights aren’t just for the holidays.
-String these outdoor weatherproof lights overhead and you’ll instantly brighten your backyard, creating a festive atmosphere at the same time.
+String these outdoor weatherproof lights overhead, and you’ll instantly brighten your backyard with a festive atmosphere.

 Lights set a wonderful mood!